Exterminators Share The 10 Worst Pest Control Myths

 False!
 The chemical compound in mothballs meant to keep mice away is naphthalene.
-Mothballs are not EPA approved, and clearly state that using it for mice control is illegal.
-In fact, the amount of naphthalene you would need to deter a mouse is the same to deter a human.
+Mothballs are not EPA approved, and clearly state that using them for mice control is illegal.
+In fact, the amount of naphthalene you would need to deter a mouse is the same as to deter a human.

 Not only that, but they smell awful!
 There are much safer and legal alternatives to getting rid of mice without making your home smelly.

 Grits will kill ants- they eat it, swell up, and explode!

 False!
 This is an old southern wives tale that ants can’t properly digest food.
 While it is true that adult ants can’t digest solid food, ants scavenge for food to feed the entire colony.
 Solid food is meant for larvae and younger ants, and ants love corn!